Notice the Details — How to Make Wedding Photography That Tells a Story

 Go Macro

 Some of these images you’ll be able to do prior to the wedding, for example if it’s happening in a church, you could take your camera along when you do your pre-wedding visit and get some nice pictures of things like the stained-glass windows or other nice features.
-This will save you some and later on.
+This will save you some time and stress later on.

 Capture Details Before People Arrive

 Of course, some pictures have to be done on the day and you’ll need to make time for that.
-Try to get into the reception room before the guests and take pictures of the centrepieces on each table, as well as the place settings of the couple, plus any favours on the table.
+Try to get into the reception room before the guests and take pictures of the centrepieces on each , as well as the place settings of the couple, plus any favours on the table.

 Wedding table decoration / Envato ElementsWedding table decoration / Envato ElementsWedding table decoration / Envato Elements